 In the afternoon session, you will learn the language of the web (html) and turn your ideas from the morning session into an actual webpage using html coding language.
 Bring yourself, a pencil and some creative thinking and we will have a great day!

 Students can follow a specific pathway or ‘mix and match’ over a two-year period.
 There is no cost to student/parent or school and attendance is completely on a voluntary basis.

-For more information about STEMPlus, please contact a member of the school liaison team at Wakefield College on 01924 789746 or email email@example.com.
+For more information about STEMPlus, please contact a member of the School Partnerships team at Wakefield College on 01924 789746 or email email@example.com.

 As the leading provider of further education in the District, we are proud of our links with industry, and those links will be utilised to support STEMPlus.
 We have a number of local industry practitioners who are supporting the programme and we want to share information about Higher Education and job opportunities in STEM with participants.

 One of our ambassadors is Faye Banks, a former apprentice and Wakefield College student who won the prestigious Woman Engineer of the Year in 2005 Faye is currently working in her dream role as North East Electrical Transmission and Asset Manager for National Grid.